 Posing as legitimate messages, they may be doorways to malicious outcomes.
-Their main goal is to trick you into clicking on the links withing, and that’s when the damage begins.
-This type of email activities is called phishing.
+Their main goal is to trick you into clicking on the links within, and that’s when the damage begins.
+This type of email activity is called phishing.

 An entity behind phishing can get a hold of your sensitive information that entails personal, financial, and other proprietary information, including usernames, passwords, and credit card details – to use at their discretion, be it using it to commit identity fraud, hack into your financial accounts, or resell to other criminals.